Assessment, Treatment, and Research on Moral Injury in a Wide Range of Populations and Settings

 This year’s online conference offers a chance for care providers to learn more about moral injury research, assessment, and treatment from thought leaders and practitioners in the field.

 CMIC will will take place in the afternoons of June 8-10 on the Zoom platform.

 We are currently seeking proposals for research papers, practitioner presentations, workshops and panels in one of the six focus areas: Military, First Responders, Women Veterans and Servicewomen, Healthcare Providers, Chaplains/Faith Leaders, and Equality and Social Justice.
 The deadline for submissions is April 1st, but it is better to submit earlier since we will begin considering proposals in March.
 To submit a proposal, click on the Proposal Form.
 If your proposal is selected, you will attend the conference for only $50 – half price on the normal registration fee.

 If you do not want to submit a proposal but knows someone who would be a great presenter, refer them to this page or email Dr. Roberts at email@example.com.

 Last year, select presenters were given the opportunity to publish their presentation in our Select Proceedings Book.
 We will offer that opportunity again this year.

-Registration is only $100 ($85 if you register by March 31).
+Registration is only $100.
 Your monetary investment in this conference will go towards supporting research and support programs for veterans.
 To register, go to: Registration Form.
 If you are planning to submit a presentation proposal, you should wait to register until we notify you of the status of your proposal.
 For the registration, you will receive: